yannick2019/store-list/README.md

 # StoryList API

 ## Overview
-Web API application built using ASP.NET Core and Entity Framework Core.
+Web API application built using ASP.NET Core and Entity Framework Core with Domain-Driven Design.
 It provides a RESTful API for managing shopping lists.

 ## Feature
 -	Create, read, update, and delete shopping lists.